What is Employee Net Promoter Score?

 How to Interpret Your eNPS Score?

-What it means: More promoters than detractors.
-Your team is generally happy, engaged, and proud of your workplace culture.
+What it means: You have more promoters than detractors.
+This is a healthy sign that employees are generally engaged, loyal, and proud of your workplace culture.

-Example: An eNPS of +40 means most employees would recommend your company as a great place to work.
+Example: An eNPS of +40 shows that most of your team would recommend your company as a great place to work.

-What it means: Promoters and detractors are about even.
-There’s room to boost engagement and loyalty.
+What it means: Promoters and detractors are roughly equal.
+Employees are satisfied, but there’s clear room for improvement in engagement and loyalty.

-Example: An eNPS of -15 suggests a significant portion of your team is unhappy or disengaged.
+Example: An eNPS of -15 highlights that a significant portion of your workforce is disengaged or unhappy—and may even discourage others from joining.

 eNPS Industry benchmarks to know